 To me, then, it seems more than plausible that William Pester, the Hermit of Palm Springs, spent some time in Los Angeles before heading back to the desert with supplies and a Knutsen Hawaiian guitar or two.
 This would have been an ideal time for him to arrange his portrait studio session as well, the outcome of which was to print up homemade postcards to sell to tourists (as seen in Part 1, Pester became something of a Southern California attraction).
 Again, he didn’t do this in the desert, though he could have perhaps accomplished it in Palm Springs.

 The Palm Springs Historical Society has two ultra-rare original Pester postcards, one a single image with the Weissenborn, the other with four photos crudely arranged and composited onto one card.
-I’m including both here, as the single guitar shot has better resolution but crops out part of the guitar (apparently, Pester himself crudely cut these out).
 Printed on the back are some of his simple life & health tips (written in Spanish, for reasons still unknown).
 Presumably, all four images are from the same studio/printing session; what’s sticking out of his pocket in the two lower photos appear to be the very headshots used above!
-These postcards are assumed to be those which Pester sold as souvenirs to his growing number of desert visitors and tourists.
+These postcards are assumed to be those that Pester sold as souvenirs to his growing number of desert visitors and tourists.
 One has “1922” written on the back, but there’s no way to know what that might actually indicate.
 I think they show a younger Pester (he would have been 31 in 1916 for example), and my gut says he had them made up before heading back to the desert by late 1916 – though a later city visit during the next five years would not be out of the question either.